berdikhanova/undergraduate-thesis/README.md

 ## Abstract

 ### Importance
-Kazakhstan’s Ministry of Education been implementing numerous educational programs in the past decade to improve the quality of education and increase student scores on international assessments like PISA and TIMSS.
-However, there is little to no empirical evidence to support these programs and justify the allocated million-dollar budget apart from success in the low-scale pilot studies.
+Kazakhstan's Ministry of Education has been implementing numerous educational programs in the past decade to improve the quality of education and increase student scores on international assessments like PISA and TIMSS.
+However, there is little to no empirical evidence to support these programs and justify the allocated million-dollar budget apart from the success of the low-scale pilot studies in the top-performing schools.
 ### Objective
 To evaluate the impact of the shift to per capita funding in the city of Astana using a quasi-experimental design and publicly available data, controlling for confounding variables across regions.
 ### Design, Setting and Units of Analysis